isabella232/mobile-services.es-ES/help/ios/phonegap/phonegap-methods.md

 * **trackState**

    Realiza el seguimiento del estado de una aplicación con datos de contexto opcionales.
 States are the views that are available in your app, such as `home dashboard`, `app settings`, `cart`, and so on.
-Estos estados son similares a las páginas de un sitio web y las llamadas `trackState` incrementan las visualizaciones de página.
-Cdata es un objeto JSON con pares de clave-valor que se envían en datos de contexto.
+Estos estados son similares a las páginas de un sitio web y las llamadas `trackState` incrementan las visualizaciones de página. cData is a JSON object with key-value pairs to send in context data.

    * Esta es la sintaxis para este método: